PhilMele/M3Project/README.md

 <img src="documentation/screen-shots/website-screenshots/show-grant.png" alt="display specific grant management page to granter" width="320px">

-Note on problem encountered: the fund field of the Grant Model is an interger.
+**Note on problem encountered**: the fund field of the Grant Model is an interger.
 As interger have a range limit of -2,147,483,648 to 2,147,483,647, all grant value exceeding this range would generate a error.

 As a result, a validator was added to the form to check the validity of the value entered by the granter.
 This validator takes the form of a javascript, at the bottom of the template.
 Since it is sepcific to this template, it made more sense to have it at this page, rather than in a specific .js file.